Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 Then we calculate the [dot product](https://en.wikipedia.org/wiki/Dot_product) between our marble's speed vector and the collision direction vector.
 And we normalize it by distance.
 Multiplying distance by `2` accounts for there being two marbles in the collision.
 That extra `.3` made the simulation look better.

-Fiddling and experimentation are your best tools for magic values like that 😉
+Fiddling and experimentation are your best tools for magic values like that :wink:

 Then we use the dot product scalar to adjust the marble's speed vector.
 Dividing by `2` takes into account that half the energy goes to the other marble.
 This is true because we assume their masses are equal.